2017-2018 fact sheet

 - More than 6,200 peer-reviewed manuscripts and more than 1,650 reviews and book chapter citations for Department of Internal Medicine faculty during the past three years.

-- Scholarly activity (average per third-year resident) — six to seven projects; four to five abstracts or presentations; two to three peer-reviewed manuscripts published; and two to three more peer-reviewed manuscripts accepted, submitted or in preparation.
+- Scholarly activity (average per third-year resident) — six to seven projects; four to five abstracts or presentations; three peer-reviewed manuscripts published; and two to three more peer-reviewed manuscripts accepted, submitted or in preparation.

 - Of the more than 600 faculty, about 200 are selected to work with residents on the basis of evaluations from the residents.